dat3Cph/material/docs/deepdive-1/exercises/codelab.md

 ### 4. Get aqainted with the code

+1. Run the application (find the Main class in `FlightReader`) and see how it works
+2. Look at the code and understand how it works.
+How does the duration of the flights get calculated and more?
+3. Look at the json file and discuss the structure of the data with your team
+4. Make sure that the data in the json file correlates with the data printed in the console
+5. Find the unit-test and run it.
+6. See if you can understand the test and what it is testing.
+Could it be improved?

 ### 5. Identify tasks, break them down and assign to pair programmers as Issues in Github

 Inspiration for tasks:

-1. Refactor the code (remove dead code, improve variable names, extract DTO etc.)
+1. Refactor the code (remove dead code, improve variable names, extract DTO to a separate class etc.)
-2.
+2. Add a new feature (e.g. calculate the average flight time for each airline)
+3. Add a new feature (e.g. calculate the total flight time for each airline)

 ### 6. Start working on the tasks (round 1)

 1. Create a branch off the `develop` branch for each task
-2. Work on the task
+2. Work on the tasks in pairs

 ### 7. Pull request